stabilaprotocol/documentation-en/docs/faq/index.md

 Default port 18888, 50051

-### At the worst scenario, if the SuperNode can not be connected, the maximum time it allows the SuperNode to recover its service？
+### At the worst scenario, if the Governor can not be connected, the maximum time it allows the Governor to recover its service？

-The internet connection recovery time only depends on the recovery of SuperNode itself, has nothing to do with internet situation.
+The internet connection recovery time only depends on the recovery of Governor itself, has nothing to do with internet situation.

 ### Does SolidityNode sync data from FullNode?